 10. What can I do to hold Ariel University accountable?

-You can help by urging states and institutions to avoid being complicit in illegality, by:
+You can help by urging international institutions and governments to avoid being complicit in illegality, by:

 (1) Refraining from accrediting or recognising any diplomas or qualifications conferred by Ariel University;

-(2) Ending all links and agreements with the Israeli Council for Higher Education as long as it continues to accredit Ariel University.
+(2) Conditioning agreements with the Israeli Council for Higher Education on non-recognition and non-accreditation of Ariel University.